Geography of Egypt: Sinai Peninsula

 Mount Catherine in Sinai, Egypt's highest point.

-The Sinai Peninsula is a triangular-shaped peninsula, about 61,100 km^{2} in area slightly smaller than Latvia (64 573 km^{2}).
-Similar to the desert, the peninsula contains mountains in its southern sector that are a geological extension of the Red Sea Hills, the low range along the Red Sea coast that includes Mount Catherine (Jabal Katrinah), the country's highest point, at 2,642 m above sea-level.
+The Sinai Peninsula is a triangular peninsula, about 61,100 km^{2} in area, which is slightly smaller than Latvia (64 573 km^{2}).
+Similar to the desert, the peninsula contains mountains in its southern sector that are a geological extension of the Red Sea Hills, the low range along the Red Sea coast that includes Mount Catherine (Gabal Katrîne), the country's highest point, at 2,642 m above sea-level.
 The Red Sea may have been named after these mountains, which are red.

 The southern side of the peninsula has a sharp escarpment that subsides after a narrow coastal shelf that slopes into the Red Sea and the Gulf of Aqaba.
 The elevation of Sinai's southern rim is about 1,000 m.
 Moving northward, the elevation of this limestone plateau decreases.
 The northern third of Sinai is a flat, sandy coastal plain, which extends from the Suez Canal into the Gaza Strip and Israel.

-Before the Israeli military occupied Sinai during the June 1967 War (Arab-Israeli war, also known as the Six-Day War), a single Egyptian governorate administered the whole peninsula.
-By 1982 after all of Sinai was returned to Egypt, the central government divided the peninsula into two governorates.
+Before the Israeli military occupied Sinai during the Six Day War (1967 Arab-Israeli War), a single Egyptian governorate administered the whole peninsula.
+By 1982, after all of Sinai was returned to Egypt, the central government divided the peninsula into two governorates.
 North Sinai has its capital at Al Arish and the South Sinai has its capital in El Tor.
+The Port Said (Port Fuad), Ismailia, and Suez governorates also control some sections of the eastern Sinai.

 The abundance of life in the Sinai Peninsula may not be immediately apparent.
 This again has its roots in the way in which the animals of the desert have adapted to life here.
 Many species, mammals especially, but also reptiles and even birds such as owls, are nocturnal.
 They spend the daylight hours in the relative cool of burrows, under boulders or in crevices and cracks in the rock.
-Many of these creatures will only be apparent from their tracks and trails or from a fleeting glimpse of a diminutive gerbil, or zig-zigging hare, in the car headlights at night.
+Many of these creatures will only be apparent from their tracks and trails or from a fleeting glimpse of a diminutive gerbil, or a zig-zagging hare, in the car headlights at night.
 Even those animals that do brave the heat of the day are normally only active in the early morning or evening.

 Urban and rural areas

 In the 1971 census, 57 percent of Egypt's population was counted as rural, including those residing in agricultural areas in the Nile Valley and Delta, as well as the much smaller number of persons living in desert areas.
-Rural areas differ from the urban in terms of poverty, fertility rates, and other social factors.
-Agriculture is a key component of the economy in rural areas, though some people are employed in the tourist industry or other non-farm occupations.
+Rural areas differ from urban areas in terms of poverty, fertility rates, and other social factors.
+Agriculture is a key component of the economy in rural areas, though some people are employed in the tourism industry or other non-farm occupations.
 In 1992, the percentage of Egypt's population employed in agriculture was 33 percent.
-The agricultural industry is dependent on irrigation from the Nile river.
+The agricultural industry is dependent on irrigation from the Nile River.